0xShadowByte/Switch-Configuration/README.md

 - Learned how to configure switches through CLI command to get to configuration mode
 - Learned how to assign different VLANs and Ports to the switch through CLI command
 - Learned how to use command prompt on the PC to ping the other ones to see if they can communicate.
 This is especially important if you have two or more computers on a switch that belongs to two different departments.
+- Learned other switch verification commands to use

 ### Tools Used